 The simulation of sulphur dioxide and sulphate aerosol due to the Laki eruption are described in detail in STE03.
-For the purposes of this paper we use 3 different monthly mean sulphate aerosol distributions in the year immediately following the eruption, beginning in June 1783.
-These are the pre-industrial background distribution and two Laki simulations, one resulting from injection of the Laki sulphur dioxide evenly between the surface and approximately 9 km ('Lo') and the other ('Hi') resulting from the injection of 25% of the Laki sulphur dioxide between the surface and 3 km and the remaining 75% around the tropopause (9-13km).
+For the purposes of this paper we use three different timeseries of monthly mean sulphate aerosol distributions in the year immediately following the eruption, beginning in June 1783.
+These are the pre-industrial background distribution and two Laki simulations, one resulting from injection of the Laki sulphur dioxide evenly between the surface and approximately 9 km ("Lo") and the other ("Hi") resulting from the injection of 25% of the Laki sulphur dioxide between the surface and 3 km and the remaining 75% around the tropopause (9-13 km).
+The latter case is based on preliminary modelling (S. Self, Pers.
+Comm., 2002) while the former is designed to give a low bound to the altitude of SO2 emission since most gases are like to be released at the top of the cloud.
 Sulphate aerosol concentrations showed a dramatic increase over much of the Northern Hemisphere.
-Peak sulphate concentrations of 1-2 ppbv occurred over much of the summer troposphere polewards of around 50° N, roughly 4 times the 1990 value.
-Mean sulphate lifetimes for the Laki cases were up to 9.1 days reflecting longer lifetimes in the upper troposphere and lower stratosphere than in a 1990 simulation by the same model.
+Peak sulphate concentrations of 1-2 ppbv occurred over much of the summer troposphere polewards of around 50° N, roughly four times the 1990 value.
+Mean sulphate lifetimes for the Laki cases were up to 9.1 days, longer than in a 1990 simulation by the same model, due to a larger proportion of the Laki aerosol residing in the upper troposphere and lower stratosphere where loss processes are slower.
 The eruption impact was essentially limited to the Northern Hemisphere, with a small amount of sulphate transport into the Southern Hemisphere in the lower stratosphere.

-The peak sulphate impact occurs in the second month of the eruption (July).
+The peak sulphate impact occurs in the second and third month of the eruption (July/August).
 In the lower troposphere the anomaly ceases as soon as the emissions cease in February.
-At higher levels a small pertubation persists for a few months.
-Since the stratospheric aerosol is still perturbed after the end of the first year following the start of the eruption, in order to calculate radiative forcing and climate impact in subsequent years an assumption has been made about the removal of the volcanic aerosol from the stratosphere.
-In the 'Lo' scenario, all the extra aerosol is assumed to have left the atmosphere by the end of May 1784 in accordance with the findings in STE03.
-In the 'Hi' scenario, the data sets have been extended for a further two years using different e-folding times for the removal of stratospheric aerosol.
-For the second and third years following the start of the eruption, in one case ('Hi/Short') the remaining perturbation is assumed to decay with an efolding time of 3.6 months as was observed after the Mt.
-St. Helens eruption in 1980 (another mainly tropospheric extratropical eruption, Jager and Carnuth (1987)) while in the other ('Hi/Long') the decay time is 10 months as was observed after Pinatubo (Kent and Hansen, 1997).
+At higher levels a small perturbation persists for a few months.
+Since the stratospheric aerosol is still perturbed after the end of the first year following the start of the eruption, in order to calculate radiative forcing and climate impact in subsequent years without the prohibitive expense of running the CTM simulations for further years, an assumption has been made about the removal of the volcanic aerosol from the stratosphere.
+In the "Lo" scenario, all the extra aerosol is assumed to have left the atmosphere by the end of May 1784 in accordance with the findings in STE03.
+In the "Hi" scenario, the data sets have been extended for a further two years using different e-folding times for the removal of stratospheric aerosol.
+For the second and third years following the start of the eruption, in one case ("Hi/Short") the remaining perturbation is assumed to decay with an e-folding time of 3.6 months as was observed after the Mt.
+St. Helens eruption in 1980 (another extratropical eruption injecting matter into the upper troposphere and lower stratosphere, Jager and Carnuth, 1987) while in the other ("Hi/Long") the decay time is 10 months as was observed after Pinatubo (Kent and Hansen, 1997).

 It is important to remember that the chemical model which produced these aerosol fields was driven in each case by meteorology representative of the 1990s and no attempt was made there or here to recreate the conditions of 1783 as this is currently beyond the capability of the models.
-The aerosol distributions therefore are likely to be more representative of larger time and space scales (i.e. monthly means and zonal averages) rather than the day to day variations at a local scale immediately after the eruption.
+The aerosol distributions are therefore likely to be more representative at larger time and space scales (i.e. monthly means and zonal averages) rather than the day to day variations at a local scale immediately after the eruption.